Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

 - Deform pose Bones
 - All Groups

-All tools also work with Vertex Selection Masking and Face Selection masking.
+All tools also work with Vertex Selection Masking and Face Selection Masking.
 In these modes the tools operate only on selected vertices or faces.